 Last September, developer CostaFox applied to build an eight-storey strata office complex at 1-11 Gordon Street, in the vicinity.

-Elsewhere in the suburb, AXA Investment Partners paid $100 million for an office which had just started construction at 17-21 Harcourt Parade.
+Elsewhere in the pocket, AXA Investment Partners paid $100 million for an office which had just started construction at 17-21 Harcourt Parade.
 Upon completion the eight-level building will be leased to MYOB which also has naming rights.

-In the same month, four neighbouring houses at 102-106 Stephenson Street sold for $7.1 million to an office developer, a deal which valued each sqm of land at about $13,000.
+Also in that month, four neighbouring houses at 102-106 Stephenson Street sold for $7.1 million to an office developer, a deal which valued each sqm of land at about $13,000.

 Two years ago, Zig Inge Group unveiled plans to build a seven-storey office on airspace atop a former Rosella factory at 57-61 Balmain Street, off Church Street.
 Part of this complex was subsequently pre-leased to plumber, Reece, which will relocate from Burwood, 12 kilometres east of the Cremorne.